learn-co-curriculum/python-intro-to-strings/README.md

 **Note:** *double quotes and single quotes can be used interchangeably in Python, however, it is important that we stay consistent.
-So, if we decide to use double quotes for regular text and single quotes for keys in our dictionaries, we should keep this pattern throughout our code. (e.g. `{'key': "my regular text"}`)*

 ## Changing data with built in methods